slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"Virtues are the rules that, if widely adopted by individuals, lead to win-win outcomes for all of society."  -- naval@x*
 > *"When a society loses its moral compass, it collapses from within."  -- G.K.
 Chesterton*
 > *"Respect for the truth comes close to being the basis of all morality."  -- Dune*
++ @Rapahelz -- The measure of ethics is transparency.

 - Losers claim moral superiority when they have objective inferiority.
 -->